Lixxia/i3lock/README.md

-This is my own fork of i3lock, consists of some color and stylistic tweaks.
-Including adding display of a 12-hour clock on screen.
+This is my own copy of i3lock, consisting of the following tweaks:
+- Changed the display on key-strokes and escape/backspace.
+- Added 12-hour clock to the unlock indicator and periodic updater so time stays relevant.
+- Changed border, text and background colors.
+- Changed it so that the unlock indicator will always be displayed, regardless of state.
+(Originally it was only shown after initial keypress)

 ## Screenshots
 #### Default